TimGrt/Ansible-Workshop-Exercises/docs/automation-platform/automation-platform-inventory.md

 Oops, the last one didn’t went well, all red.

-Re-run the last ad hoc command but this time check the checkbox labeled **Enable privilege escalation**.
+Re-run the last ad hoc command but this time check the checkbox labeled **Privilege escalation**.

 As you see, this time it worked.
 For tasks that have to run as `root` you need to escalate the privileges.
-This is the same as the **become: yes** used in your Ansible Playbooks.
+This is the same as the **become: true** used in your Ansible Playbooks.

 ### Challenge Lab: Ad Hoc Commands